El Nueve

-Channel 9, known by its brand name El Nueve (stylized as elnueve) is an Argentine free-to-air television network based in Buenos Aires with programming centred on general entertainment.
+Channel 9, known by its brand name El Nueve (stylized as elnueve), is an Argentine free-to-air television network based in Buenos Aires with programming centred on general entertainment.

 History

 Origins and first Romay ownership

+The license to operate channel 9 in Buenos Aires was granted on April 28, 1958, with the passing of Decree No. 6,287 by the National Executive Chamber to Compañía Argentina de Televisión (Cadete).
+At the time, Cadete was formed by brothers Curt G. Lowe and Frederick Lowe,as well as support from US network NBC, which acted as a content producer (since the Broadcasting Law forbade foreign companies from owing shares in the licensees of radio and television stations.

 The first studios of the channel were in Castex 3345 in the Buenos Aires neighborhood of Palermo.
 It began broadcasting with comedy programs.
-At that time the channel was owned by the North American American Broadcasting Company.
 It became popular and had several owners as well as incorporating other stations.

 After the fall of the second government of Juan Perón, the military government of Pedro Eugenio Aramburu opened three new television licenses in Buenos Aires for bidding: channels 9, 11 and 13.
 The winner for channel 9, which would bear the callsign LS 83 TV, was Compañía Argentina de Televisión, S.A.
 (CADETE), which began its broadcasts in 1960.
 Canal 9's stock was partially owned by foreign companies, including the United States' NBC.

 In 1963 Alejandro Saúl Romay, who was the owner of Radio Libertad and known as "the czar of TV", became the manager of Canal 9, and in the following years he acquired the stock held by the foreign investors, transforming Canal 9 into the first television network fully funded by Argentine capital.
 Under his leadership, Canal 9 became competitive in the ratings, fighting for first place with Canal 13 and then Canal 11.

 In 1972, the program Almorzando con Mirtha Legrand was broadcast in color experimentally.
+At the time, the station mostly produced variety shows.